Xpertians/BSA-Signatures-Experimental/README.md

-# BSA-Signatures-Experimental
+# Signature files for BSA benchmarking

-Experimenta Signatures for Binary Static Analysis
+This are optional rules for use with Xpertians tooling, signatures are experimental.